mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## How Pigment CSS works

-Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at runtime.
+Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at run time.
 Instead, it does all its processing at build time to pre-generate the CSS which then becomes part of the output bundle.

 Pigment CSS is built on top of the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).